akvorado/akvorado/docs/index.md

 ![](assets/akvorado.svg){ .akvorado-logo }

-*Akvorado* is a flow collector, enricher and exporter.
+*Akvorado* is a flow collector, augmenter and exporter.
 It receives flows, adds some data like interface names and geo information, and exports them to Kafka.
 [Akvorado][] means "water wheel" in Esperanto.